scroll-tech/scroll-contract-deploy-demo/README.md

 2. Run `yarn install` to install dependencies.
 3. Create a `.env` file following the example `.env.example` in the root directory.
 Change `PRIVATE_KEY` to your own account private key in the `.env`.
 4. Run `yarn compile` to compile the contract.
-5. Run `yarn deploy:scrollTestnet` to deploy the contract on the Scroll Alpha Testnet.
+5. To deploy the contract on the Scroll Sepolia Testnet, run `yarn deploy:scrollTestnet`.
+6. To deploy the contract on the Scroll Mainnet, run `yarn deploy:scrollMainnet` (ensure that your `.env` file contains appropriate credentials and settings for the Scroll Mainnet).
 6. Run `yarn test` for hardhat tests.